sindresorhus/electron-store/readme.md

 ## API

-Changes are written to disk atomically, so if the process crashes during a write, it will not corrupt the existing config.
+Changes are written to disk automatically, so if the process crashes during a write, it will not corrupt the existing config.

 ### Store(options?)